Costume Designers

 Colonial & Period Costume Expertise

-Specialists in Portuguese colonial dress, Imperial Brazil fashion, Afro-Brazilian cultural costume, and the diverse regional wardrobes that reflect Brazil's multicultural heritage.
+Pros in Portuguese colonial dress, Imperial Brazil fashion, Afro-Brazilian cultural costume, and the varied regional wardrobes that reflect Brazil's multicultural heritage.

 ACT 03